NorahManeea/react-lab/README.md

+# React Lab

+Welcome to the React Lab!
+This repository contains various experiments and projects using React and related libraries.
+Each experiment is designed to explore different aspects of React and its ecosystem.

-# Getting Started with Create React App
+## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To get started with the React Lab, clone this repository and install the necessary dependencies.

 ## Available Scripts